herb64/creative-coding/onePixelSound/README.md

 | 1-0 | Toggle sound for each channel on/off           | 1 = left column, 0 = right column.
 Inactive tracks are shown in black circles|

+## TODO

+Well, I'm not yet sure, if everything works fine.
+There seem to be some problems in the sound library.
+Also need to check for options to save sound files.
+There are some links on the web about "nimim"